The pandemic: How is Canada doing compared to other countries?

 Citizens have been sacrificed by sloppy, ill-prepared responses to the pandemic.
 The mortality has been affected not only by health preconditions but by socio-economic and socio-demographic inequalities, which this pandemic has brought to light.
 Steadily growing calls for an end to systemic racism in policing show that the convergence of these crises can become truly transformative.

-The Centre for Disease Control (CDC) reports that eight of every ten Americans known to be infected were under 65.
-Yet eight of ten of those who died were over 65.
+The Centers for Disease Control (CDC) reports that eight of every ten Americans known to be infected were under 65.
+Yet eight of 10 of those who died were over 65.
 Those rebelling against social isolation, physical distancing, wearing masks and keeping petri dish workplaces open have contributed to the infection of the most vulnerable.

 Some who were asymptomatically infected when selfishly disregarding public health requirements have unknowingly contributed to the atrocious death rate among the elderly.
 What we mean by freedom and social responsibility will need a big rethink after this pandemic settles down.

 Public Health Canada now reports that 94 per cent of our deaths so far were senior citizens.
-And eight of every ten Canadians who died so far were in long-term care or senior homes.
+And eight of every 10 Canadians who died so far were in long-term care or senior homes.

 An early analysis found Canada's long-term care sector had highest proportion of deaths from COVID-19 in long-term care settings among 14 countries.
 While our government was sending mixed messages about guaranteeing travelers and the use of masks, which were in short supply because of a complete lack of preparedness, precarious workers were going from one care home to another spreading this deadly virus.
 They were without any PPE until late April, even though officials knew these were required a month earlier.